DaneelSven/Defi/README.md

 - MutliSign Contract
 - And more...

-Feel free to explore each project's directory for more details and documentation.
+Feel free to explore each contract for more details head towards the documentation folder.

 ## Getting Started
 1. Clone this repository.